-Rental expenses for operating leases principally for office space amounted to \$176 thousand for the year ended December 31, 2023.
-There was no rental expense for the year ended December 31, 2022.
+Rental expenses for operating leases principally for office space amounted to \$110 thousand and \$176 thousand for the years ended December 31, 2024 and 2023, respectively.

-At December 31, 2023, the aggregate future minimum rental payments under leases having initial or remaining non-cancelable lease term in excess of one year are \$110 thousand in 2024 and none thereafter.
+At December 31, 2024, the aggregate future minimum rental payments under leases having initial or remaining non-cancelable lease term in excess of one year are \$110 thousand in 2025 and \$331 thousand thereafter.